solonas13/bd-anchors/README.md

 When publishing work that is based on the results from bd-anchors please cite:
 ```
 G. Loukides and S. P. Pissis:
-Bidirectional String Anchors: a New String Sampling Mechanism.
+Bidirectional String Anchors: a New String Sampling Mechanism (in press).
 ESA 2021
 ```